aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/formatcondition/_index.md

 ```

-Gets and sets the value or expression associated with conditional formatting.
+the value or expression associated with conditional formatting.
 Please add all areas before setting formula.
 For setting formula for this condition, if the input value starts with '=', then it will be taken as formula.
 Otherwise it will be taken as plain value(text, number, bool).
 For text value that starts with '=', user may input it as formula in format: "=\\"=...\\"".

 **Returns:**
 java.lang.String